Damien Winter Middle School and Novice Invitational

 Terminalized impacts please, I don't care that the GDP was raised by 1% what does that even mean.
 I should also not be hearing your impact once in constructive then never again or you just referring to it as "our impact" without restating what it is.
 EXTEND IMPACTS.

-I'm cool with a rowdy cross those are fun just don't get too carried away.
+I'm cool with a rowdy cross those are fun just don't get too carried away and make sure everyone is able to speak.

 PF: